 Having lunch and discussing pedagogy with a colleague recently, I was struck by his passionate argument for the (revolutionary, he seemed to think) integration of research and creative work into the act of teaching, as if all of Higher Education had recently decided they had nothing to do with one another.
 I suppose it never occurred to me that any professor could ever perceive of the two as being separate.
 When I’m writing as an academic, I’m processing previously written texts on a subject, as well as related works – reorganizing, reinventing, and adding to them.
 But I am also thinking about the classroom – what I have learned from students and their responses to the materials I have presented, and what I have gained from the act of teaching itself.
 In my creative activities, I am primarily producing works in response to what I experience in the world around me, of which such a large part is my life as an educator.
-I am a teacher and a media producer – these two identities frame how I process the world around me and how I use and build on any knowledge and experience I have gained.
+I am a teacher and a media producer – these two identities frame how I process my daily life and how I use and build on any knowledge and experience I have gained.

 Education goes far beyond the processing and understanding of information.
 Understanding something is step one – it is in how the student takes that knowledge and moves forward with it that I am most interested.
 For example, in a screenwriting course I taught, I began by covering the Syd Field text and the basics of the age-old three-act narrative structure.
 One has to know the rules in order to break the rules, so once they’d mastered that material, the students began to brainstorm ways in which to create interesting narratives outside the Syd Field conventions.
 The result of this exercise was a solid demonstration of the boundless possibilities of narrative construction, and a chance to step back and understand the traditional three-act structure’s place in that spectrum of creative freedom.
 Students must be empowered to experiment, to take creative risks – once they have mastered the skills they need to create, and the protocols used in the professional market they’ll enter upon graduation, they must be encouraged to do something new, to take chances in the pursuit of intellectual and creative growth.